Yes, you can taste the rum in these old fashioned Rum Balls! They’re an easy, no-bake cookie that everyone will love.

 - You’ll need granulated sugar both for the rum ball mixture and for rolling the balls.

-Stir in the sugar, rum, and corn syrup.
-Tip: when measuring the corn syrup, spray the tablespoon with cooking spray—the corn syrup will slide right out!
+- Stir in the sugar, rum, and corn syrup.
+Tip: when measuring the corn syrup, spray the measuring spoon with cooking spray—the corn syrup will slide right out!

-I find that a cookie scoop/ice cream scoop with a release lever is the easiest way to scoop out the dough.
-I have this cookie scoop, which I fill about halfway with dough to create 1 inch balls.
+- I find that a cookie scoop/ice cream scoop with a release lever is the easiest way to scoop out the dough.
+I have this cookie scoop to create 1 inch balls.

 To crush vanilla wafers, place them in a large zip-top bag and seal the bag.
 Pound the bag with a meat mallet or rolling pin to crush the wafers.
 It might take a few minutes, but they will turn to crumbs eventually!